TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 # 3. 📤 Uploading your Study
-Once you have completed configuring your study, I recommend you first check the **Overview** sheet to make sure that everything looks correct, and doesn't contain any errors.
+Once you have completed configuring your study, it is recommended you first check the **Overview** sheet to make sure that everything looks correct, and doesn't contain any errors.

-Once you have done this, you can download your configuration spreadsheet as an XLSX file to upload to The Misinformation Game.
+The configuration spreadsheet can then be downloaded as an .xlsx file to upload to The Misinformation Game.
 This can be done by selecting **File** -> **Download** -> **Microsoft Excel (.xlsx)**.
 The name suggests that this spreadsheet is only meant for Microsoft Excel, but .xlsx is a general-purpose spreadsheet file format.

 <img src="screenshots/exporting-configuration-spreadsheet.png" alt="How to export the configuration spreadsheet" height="250"/>

-Once you have downloaded your study configuration as a .xlsx file, you can then upload it through The Misinformation Game admin dashboard by clicking the **Upload New Study** button.
-This will open a dialog where you can click **Upload Spreadsheet** to select the .xlsx file you just downloaded to upload.
+Once you have downloaded your study configuration as an .xlsx file, you can then upload it through The Misinformation Game admin dashboard by clicking the **Upload New Study** button.
+This will open a dialogue where you can click **Upload Spreadsheet** to select the .xlsx file to upload.

-If there are any errors that could be found with your study, then an error will be displayed in this dialog.
+If there are any errors that could be found with your study, then an error will be displayed in this dialogue.
 Otherwise, a success message will be displayed, and you will be redirected to the admin view of your new study.